Timestamp to Date

 local_dt = datetime.fromtimestamp(timestamp)

-print(f"Local time: {local_dt.strftime('%Y-%m-%d %H:%M:%S')}")
+print(f"Local time: {local_dt.strftime('%Y-%m-%d %H:%M:%S')}")import java.time.*;

 import java.time.format.DateTimeFormatter;